raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

 At the bottom of the Stage, you'll see an empty key.
 The key shows all the resources, even if they are not currently used in the graph.
-This is because countries are always changing how they produce electricity, and there is a move towards renewable resources in future.
+This is because countries are always changing how they produce electricity, and there has been a move towards renewable resources.

 Choose the colours to represent each of the resources on your graph.